NDIS and Mental Health

 3rd Annual Mental Health & NDIS Conference

-The NDIS rollout is largely complete and the dust is settling, now is the time to look forward as to what comes next.
+The NDIS rollout is largely complete and as the dust settles, now is the time to look forward as to what comes next…

 The past 18 months has seen the transition of people with primary psychosocial disability into the NDIS and significant changes in the interface with mental health supports and services.